Image by sasun bughdaryan from iStock

 Image by Maria Stavreva from iStock

 This principle also applies to personal decision-making, especially when juggling short-term temptations and long-term goals.
-By setting up pre-emptive constraints, you can steer your choices toward those long-term dreams and avoid decisions that might look tempting now but are as regrettable as a midnight snack of expired sushi.
+By setting up pre-emptive constraints, you can steer your choices toward those long-term dreams and avoid decisions that may look attractive in the short term but create avoidable regret later.

-For instance, in the technology selection saga, one strategy I often use is to create “golden paths” —supporting a limited set of technologies and making it tougher to stray into uncharted territory.
-It’s like saying, “ Sure, you can build with LEGO, but maybe let’s stick to this one box instead of the entire toy store.”
+For instance, in technology selection, one strategy I often use is to create “golden paths” —supporting a limited set of technologies and making it harder to create unnecessary fragmentation.

 Is There A Decision To Be Made?